Today's Articles

 Black Women Stirring the Waters (discussion group) is formed

 Clara Stanton Jones and Aileen Clarke Hernandez conceived the group.
-The group has no formal structure, taboo subjects, and requirements for membership other than an interest in the dialog.
+It has no formal structure, taboo subjects, or membership requirements other than an interest in the dialogue.
 Black Women Stirring the Waters is a quote attributed to the 19th-century abolitionist Sojourner Truth.

-The group has a large roster of members from six Bay Area counties ranging in age from mid-twenties to mid-nineties; bi-monthly meetings are held to discuss the perspectives of black women on many subjects.
+The group has an extensive roster of members from six Bay Area counties, ranging in age from the mid-twenties to the mid-nineties; bi-monthly meetings are held to discuss the perspectives of Black women on various subjects.
 In 1997, forty-four group members published a collection of autobiographical memoirs discussing how they have dealt with obstacles and have grown in their lives and careers.

 To Become a Social Worker